Operator Training

 Once licensed, you'll typically support two shifts a week (~16 hours/week) with flexible scheduling around your classes.
 Whether it's during Nights (12am-8am), Days (8am-4pm), or Swings (4pm-12am), we'll work together to accommodate your availability.

-1. Send us your resume, cover letter, and three references through this Dropbox link before Saturday, October 21st: UPDATED APPLICATION DEADLINE: Saturday, October 28th https://www.dropbox.com/request/fu78Gf0QBtsxHyxDltxm
+1. Send us your resume, cover letter, and three references through this Dropbox link by 11:59pm on Sunday, October 13th:

-• For your references, please include their names, phone numbers, email addresses, and relationship to you.
+• Make sure to include the names, phone numbers, email addresses, and relationship to you for all of your references!
 Cover letters can be addressed to "NRL Hiring Committee."
 Make sure your name is on all documents or in the file name if uploading them separately

 4. Our Training Supervisor will guide you through onboarding and set a training start date